AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 * `"clip"`
 * `"drop"`

-The sample below shows how to change the display mode, which is initially set to "drop":
+The sample below shows how to change the display mode, which is initially set to `"drop"`:

 ```
 // set the display mode of headers